tewendel/interkit-masterarbeit/sites/docs/src/content/guides/contribute/theme.svelte.md

 There are several levels of customization for a theme.
 See also [Styling](/guides/quick-start/styling) for a general overview.

 A theme consists of these elements:
-- a customs css file (file `static/theme/global.css`)
+- a custom css file (file `static/theme/global.css`)
 - custom javascript (file `static/theme/global.js`)
 - custom map style (URL)
 - custom assets that are referenced in the css file (files in `static/theme/assets/`), such as icons, background images, etc.
 - a style guide that explains how to generate media assets that fit the theme

-The files need to be places in the `static/theme` folder of your project.
+The files need to be placed in the `static/theme` folder of your project.
 Themes are mostly project-specific at this point.
-The `Design` provides access to the installed theme.
+The `Design` tab provides access to the installed theme.

 ## Examples